 FAQ 〰️

-This review is based on hands‑on testing of the publicly available “Allure”, “Couture” and “Vogue” preset demos of the Prestige Shopify theme as of 16 November 2025.
-Theme features, preset availability and performance may change with later updates from the developer.
+This review is based on hands-on testing of the publicly available preset demos of the Prestige Shopify theme as of March 18, 2026.
+Theme features, preset availability, and performance can change with subsequent updates from the theme developer.